 Bitbuy also responds regularly to users on social media, and most customers report being satisfied with the service they receive.
 Bitbuy regularly communicates with communities to find out what features they’d like to see and are generally engaged with their customers.

 Is Bitbuy Safe to Use?

 The most important question that you should ask before signing up for a cryptocurrency exchange is, ‘Is it safe?’
 Due to several high-profile hacks, most cryptocurrency exchanges have taken extensive measures to protect both their assets and their reputation.
-Many have invested in security, preventing hackers from getting access to their servers.
+Many have invested in security to prevent hackers from getting access to their servers.
 Most high-profile cryptocurrency exchanges have also taken precautions to protect both users and exchange assets if an attack does succeed.
 In this sense, most cryptocurrency exchanges are safer now than they have ever been before.

 Another concern that users have is whether a cryptocurrency exchange is a scam or not.
 Everybody has heard the same nightmare stories.
 Traders buy up large amounts of cryptocurrency, only to have the exchange refuse to send their coins, running off with the money instead.
 In retaliation, many large exchanges have started registering with government organizations, which allows the government to investigate all cases of potential fraud or misconduct.

 Bitbuy is registered as a money services business (MSB) by the Canadian regulator FINTRAC.
 They need to comply with the same regulations and guidelines as all other financial institutions.
 If Bitbuy faces a fraud or misconduct accusation, they have to be audited and are subject to investigation.
 Bitbuy also has to comply with Know Your Customer (KYC) and Anti-Money Laundering (AML) guidelines, necessitating the identity verification process.